multixscale/cvmfs-tutorial-hpc-best-practices/docs/access/proxy.md

 ## General recommendations

-The proxy server should have a 10Gbit link to the client systems, a sufficiently powerful CPU (min.
-4 cores), and a decent amount of memory (~2GB/core).
+The proxy server should have a 10Gbit link to the client systems, a sufficiently powerful CPU, a decent amount of memory for the kernel cache (tens of GBs), and fast local storage (SSD or NVMe).

 It is strongly recommended to have **at least two proxy servers** available, to have some redundancy available in case of unexpected problems, or during a maintenance window.